Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Results

 {\bf Impact of Delay in Packet Arrival Time.} Finally, we evaluate the robustness of our pattern identification methodology to increasing packet delays.
 Table~\ref{tab:delay} summarizes the results of our experiments.

 With an average of $5\%$ of the total packets delayed, we can reliably identify patterns, although slightly worse than regular conditions.
 This can be noticed by observing that the recall in the overall evaluation decreases by $2.27\%$, reaching $94.29\%$.
 Unusual packets are more affected by the introduced delay, as accuracy and recall drop to $91.88\%$, and $91.06\%$, respectively.
-Performances decrease more significantly when more packets are delayed.
+Performances decrease more significantly when more packets are affected by the delay.
 However, with $50\%$ of the packets delayed, we notice that performances are generally higher than their counterparts in Table~\ref{tab:loss} for both investigated subsets.
 Due to the high amounts of packets delayed, both the request and the response could be delayed.
 In such instances, we could still identify the packets as expected.
 Instead, with packet loss, correct classification never occurs, as response packets may only be removed.
 In addition, we note that the precision in classifying all packet types decreases to a greater extent than for packet loss, reaching a low of $91.29\%$ and $86.67\%$, respectively.
-This is a result of the number of packets remaining unchanged and only their positions changing.
+This result occurs since the number of packets remains unchanged and only their relative sequence change.
 Thus, both the request and the response have higher chances of being mislabeled to a different packet type (not \texttt{unknown}).
 In summary, the results indicate that as more network instability in the form of packet delays is introduced, the capability of identifying patterns is more sensitive, due to re-ordering.
 Such a sensitivity is also reflected in the precision, as it decreases by a greater extent than for packet loss.\\

-Overall, the results discussed above demonstrate that the proposed methodology enables the identification of packets in the encrypted Matter traffic with a high degree of accuracy under normal conditions, which decreases as network instability increases.